Vertrieb

 Why is sales prospecting important?

-Inbound vs outbound sales prospecting
+Comparing inbound and outbound sales prospecting

 Outbound sales prospecting

 Outbound sales prospecting involves a more direct approach in which you proactively reach out to potential customers.
 Outbound prospecting typically includes tasks such as cold calling, email outreach, direct mail, and attending industry events.
-With these measures, you can initiate contact with individuals or companies even if they have expressed prior interest in the business.
+With these measures, you can initiate contact with individuals or companies even if they have not expressed prior interest in the business.

-4. Sales cadencing: In this stage, you’re maintaining consistent personal contact, but without overdoing it.
+• Sales cadencing: In this stage, you’re maintaining consistent personal contact, but without overdoing it.
 For outbound sales, you can determine the appropriate amount of contact based on the qualification factors you already have at your disposal.

-6. Opportunity opened: If they accept the invite, then the opportunity is ready to be opened.
+• Opportunity opened: If they accept the invite, then the opportunity is ready to be opened.

 Inbound sales prospecting